qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 ..
 [4] only starting with Debian Stretch and Ubuntu Xenial (due to libqca not available for Qt5 in trusty)
 ..
 [5] master for Xenial only available for ubuntugis (plain Xenial lacks GDAL 2)
 ..
-[6] only up to QGIS 2.8.x (due to dependency on GEOS 3.4 not available in precise)
+[6] discontinued since QGIS 2.8.x (due to dependency on GEOS 3.4 not available in precise)
 ..
 [7] only up to QGIS 2.14.x (due to dependency to GDAL >=1.11 not available in precise ubuntugis)
 ..
 [8] starting with QGIS 2.18.7